-Effective on 1 June 2010, all -IR (Internet Radio) station suffixes will be automatically converted to -DB
+Effective on 1 June 2010, all -IR (Internet Radio) station suffixes will be automatically converted to

 (Digital Broadcast) suffixes.
 The change to -DB more accurately reflects the wider choice of receiver platforms

 Is your station streaming music?
 If so, you are responsible for paying licensing fees to